rhodyprog4ds/BrownFall24/resources/glossary.md

 document
   unit of text for analysis (one sample).
 Could be one sentence, one paragraph, or an article, depending on the goal

+error bars
+  typically vertical, but sometimes also horizontal lines on a point in a line graph or bar in  bar chart that indicate the spread of the samples used to create that point or bar height

 generative
   a model that describes the data and therefore can also be used to generate new data that looks like the training data.